Tyre Nichols remembered as beautiful soul with creative eye

 "My vision is to bring my viewers deep into what I am seeing through my eye and out through my lens," Nichols wrote.
 "People have a story to tell, why not capture it."

+He died three days later at a hospital, and the officers have since been charged with second-degree murder and other offenses.

-“Nobody’s perfect, nobody.
-But he was damn near,” his mother, RowVaughn Wells, said at a news conference this week, moments after she watched the video of her son being beaten to death.
-“He was damn near perfect.”
+"Nobody's perfect, nobody.
+But he was damn near," his mother, RowVaughn Wells, said at a news conference this week, moments after she watched the video of her son being beaten.
+"He was damn near perfect."

 Friends at a memorial service this week described him as joyful and lovable.